-The importance message with No Outsiders is that we are teaching about Equality.
-Everyone is welcome at our school and we treat others the way we would like to be treated, whether the individual is a wheelchair user, gay or is a different skin colour.
+The important message with No Outsiders is that we are teaching about Equality at an ageappropriate level.
+Everyone is welcome in our school and we treat others the way we want to be treated, whether the individual is a wheelchair user, gay or is a different skin colour.
 Everyone is equal and welcome.

-We also tackle homophobic, biphobic and transphobic language at school, just like with racism.
-Our school has a duty of care to challenge any language which may cause offence to others, whether used intentionally or not.
+Our school has a duty of care to challenge any language used which may cause offence to others, whether used intentionally or not.
+This includes homophobic, biphobic and transphobic language as well as racism.

 No Outsiders lessons celebrate diversity.
-The lessons are not one-off lessons; the ethos is all around the school and is part of the Equality Act of 2010.
-We are also taking part in the Red Kite RED Award which promotes the teaching of Respect - Equality and Diversity.
+The lessons are not one-off lessons; the ethos is all around school and is part of the Equality Act of 2010.
+We also hold half-termly No Outsiders assemblies as well as our Weekly Diverse Picture Book assembly, which introduces children to a range of stories and people from a wide range of diverse backgrounds.